 - A separate road network for operational vehicles.

 In NSW waste facilities and landfill sites are licenced by the NSW Environmental Protection Authority (EPA).
-As part of this license:
+As part of this licence:

 - Every tonne must be recorded via a weighbridge (providing accurate records and recording both waste and recyclables).

 - A monthly return must be provided to the EPA of tonnes received (from weighbridge records).

 - Pay the NSW State Waste Levy for the tonnes received.

 Councils current levy contribution is in the order of $6.8 million per year.